muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
+### (m28)
+- Improved: GremlinEx can automatically convert legacy Remap and Response Curve to their GremlinEx version provided that options are enabled from the Profile page in the options.
+Converting is recommended and will occur when a profile is loaded.
+When the convert option is selected, the legacy mappers will no longer be visible from the action drop down either to encourage the use of the new actions.
+- Improved: Added option to toggle the display of button grids in the GremlinEx options panel.
+This is the same as holding the control key down when toggling the "show button grid" in the Map to Vjoy mapper.
+- Fix: Missing button options panel when in Axis to Button mapping mode of Map to Vjoy
+- Fix: Response curve Ex saving to profile as a legacy response curve action.
+- Fix: Response curve text inputs not always updating the UI correctly
+- Fix: Floating point and integer text input wheel events are no longer propagated (that could cause random unexpected scrolling of a parent containers)

 ### (m27)
 - Fix: Input or output axis curves: setting deadzone via buttons not saving values.
 - Improved: [experimental] Condition tab will show a marker when one or more conditions are defined (I've set it up to pickup any condition however I am not a heavy user of conditions so it's completely possible this will trip up somewhere)